neon experiences (2026): After the big relaunch – is neon still worth it?

 • No additional fees

-• Some commission-free ETFs (you only save the 0.5% commission in the savings plan)
+• Several commission-free ETFs (you only save the 0.5% commission in the savings plan)

 • Amount lower limit is determined by the value of an individual share